galamo/splitAndCapitlize/readme.md

 - `install` install the requested package ( download from registry )
 - `-g` meand globally on the computer
 - `create-react-app` package name

+# Create your first application in react
+- `npx create-react-app movies-app`

+# run your react app
+- after your folder created and files installed
+- cd into your folder: `movies-app`
+- open command line and run `npm start`
+- open your browser on localhost:3000